Cruise ships change itineraries to dodge Ernesto - KESQ

 By Forrest Brown, CNN

-(CNN) — Some cruise lines are having to change up some of their ships’ itineraries or port dates to keep out of the way of Tropical Storm Ernesto, which was bashing the northern Caribbean on Tuesday evening with heavy rain, strong winds and rough seas as it approached Puerto Rico.
+(CNN) — Some cruise lines are having to change up some of their ships’ itineraries or port dates to keep out of the way of Hurricane Ernesto, which has been bashing the northern Caribbean and has left about half of Puerto Rico without power.

-As of 8 p.m.
-ET Tuesday, both Carnival and Celebrity cruise lines reported that they had to reroute ships to avoid the storm.
+As of 1 p.m.
+ET Wednesday, Carnival, Celebrity and Norwegian cruise lines reported that they had to reroute ships to avoid the storm.

 Carnival announced the following adjustments on its news site: